tianshuang/mysql_table_toJavaBean/README.md

 &#10062;``useLombok``<br/>
 if use this property, it will generate annotation @Data on class level instead of getter and setter methods in class.

+&#10062;``useLocalDate``<br/>
+if use this property, it will map date(mysql) to java.time.LocalDate instead of java.util.Date when you run this jar with JDK8+.

 &#10062;``useLocalDateTime``<br/>
-if use this property, it will generate java.time.LocalDateTime instead of java.util.Date when you run this jar with JDK8+.
+if use this property, it will map datetime(mysql) to java.time.LocalDateTime instead of java.util.Date when you run this jar with JDK8+.

 ### Contributions
 Welcome to contribute.